 Climb no 2.
 Cycling the Col du Soulor

 The Col du Soulor is 7.5km long and maintains a fairly steady gradient for the whole climb.
-As you keep passing the kilometre markers on the roadside you start to understand what these climbs are really like.
+As you keep passing the kilometer markers on the roadside you start to understand what these climbs are really like.
 Soak in those amazing views as you make your way to the top.
 It is quite common to see flocks of sheep grazing on the surrounding roadside pastures as you get closer to the summit.

 Once you crest the summit you will see the famous giant bikes, each representing a jersey in the Tour de France.
-During the peak summer cycling season the summit is a hive of activity.
+During the peak summer cycling season, the summit is a hive of activity.
 Cycling the Col d’Aubisque is a bucket list climb for thousands of people so enjoy the atmosphere.
 Often you are not just sharing the climb with other cyclists but also herds of cattle too!
 Be sure to take some time to soak in the view before retracing your steps back to Arrens Marsous.
-From here you take the main road all the way back to Argeles Gazost on beautiful smooth pavement, that makes for an amazing decent.
+From here you take the main road all the way back to Argeles Gazost on beautiful smooth pavement, that makes for an amazing descent.